KamRoki/BitPredict/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)
 - [Contact](#contact)

+## Description
+BitPredict is an advanced cryptocurrency price prediction tool that leverages machine learning and data analysis algorithms to provide accurate market forecasts.
+With innovative analytical methods, BitPredict enables investors to make more informed decisions in the cryptocurrency market.

 ## Models
 All of the trained models are available in text file, in models folder.
 In this project some models were trained with following mean absolute error values: